 If you or a loved one—including a child in utero—were exposed to the water at Camp Lejeune for at least 30 days during the period beginning on August 1, 1953 and ending on December 31, 1987, you may be able to file a claim for compensation.
 Veterans, civilian personnel, and their families who resided or worked at the base are all potentially eligible.
 Here are some important facts about Camp Lejeune toxic exposure lawsuits:

-- The lawsuit must be filed within two years from the day the Camp Lejeune Justice Act is signed into law.
+- The claim must be filed within two years from the day the Camp Lejeune Justice Act is signed into law (August 10, 2022).

 - The lawsuit must be filed in United States District Court for the Eastern District of North Carolina.